Matt Bomer

-In 2000, he made his television debut on the long-running soap opera All My Children.
-Bomer graduated from Carnegie Mellon University with a Bachelor of Fine Arts degree.
-Soon after, he had a contract role on Guiding Light, as well as appearing on primetime shows, including Tru Calling.
+Bomer made his television debut in 2000 on the long-running soap opera All My Children.
+He graduated from Carnegie Mellon University with a Bachelor of Fine Arts degree.
+Soon after, he had a contract role on Guiding Light, and appeared on primetime shows, including Tru Calling.
+In 2005, Bomer made his film debut in the thriller Flightplan, then in 2007 gained recognition with his recurring role in the NBC television series Chuck.
+From 2009 to 2014, he starred as con artist Neal Caffrey in the USA Network series White Collar.

-In 2005, Bomer made his film debut in the mystery-thriller Flightplan, then in 2007 gained recognition with his recurring role in the NBC television series Chuck.
-2009 saw Bomer then land the lead role of con-artist and thief Neal Caffrey in the USA Network series White Collar with the series lasting to 2014.
-He has featured in supporting roles in the 2011 science fiction thriller In Time, the 2012 comedy-drama Magic Mike and its 2015 sequel, the 2014 supernatural-drama Winter's Tale, and the 2016 neo-noir film The Nice Guys.
-In 2015, he won a Golden Globe Award and received a nomination for the Primetime Emmy Award for playing a closeted writer of The New York Times in the drama television film The Normal Heart about the rise of the HIV-AIDS crisis in New York City.
-Bomer made a guest appearance on the fourth season of FX's horror anthology series American Horror Story.
-He was later upgraded to the main cast during the fifth season.
-In 2017 he received praise for his performances in the drama films Walking Out, Anything, and the 2018 comedy-drama Papi Chulo.
-He portrays Larry Trainor in the DC Universe series Doom Patrol, which premiered in 2019.
+Bomer had supporting roles in the 2011 thriller In Time, the 2012 comedy-drama Magic Mike and its 2015 sequel, and the 2016 neo-noir film The Nice Guys.
+In 2015, he won a Golden Globe Award and received a nomination for a Primetime Emmy Award for playing a closeted writer in the television film The Normal Heart.
+Bomer made a guest appearance on the fourth season of FX's horror anthology series American Horror Story, and was upgraded to the main cast for its fifth season.
+He has since starred as Larry Trainor in the Max series Doom Patrol (2019–2023) and a closeted World War II veteran in the miniseries Fellow Travelers (2023).
+The latter earned him further Golden Globe and Primetime Emmy Award nominations.
+As an Executive Producer of Fellow Travelers, Bomer also received a Peabody Award.

 On stage, Bomer starred in the Dustin Lance Black play 8 on Broadway, and at the Wilshire Ebell Theatre in Los Angeles as Jeff Zarrillo, a plaintiff in the federal case that overturned California's Proposition 8.
-In 2018 he starred in revival of the Mart Crowley play The Boys in the Band on Broadway playing Donald; he reprised his role for the 2020 film of the same name.
+In 2018 he starred in a revival of the Mart Crowley play The Boys in the Band on Broadway playing Donald; he reprised his role for the 2020 film of the same name.